-Have you ever been completely focused and absorbed in a task, and then an hour later, you emerge from the flow and realize you have just done some of your best thinking ever?
+Have you ever been completely focused and absorbed in a task, then then an hour later, you emerge from the flow and realize you have just done some of the best thinking you’ve ever done?

 Or gone for a run and settled into a smooth rhythm in which your mind quieted down and you flowed through the steps, when running became easy and you were able to perform at a level you never knew you were capable of until that moment?

-Just about everyone can identify with moments like these.
-At the same time, these moments can be rare and seem to randomly arrive out of nowhere.
-But when we explore the science of human performance, you’ll see that the flow state – “the zone” mentioned in the last article – is something you can achieve on demand and control.
+Just about everyone can identify with moments like this.
+Unfortunately, for most of us, these moments are rare and seem random.
+But when we explore the science of human performance, you’ll see that the flow state – “the zone” – is something you can achieve on demand, and it is a state you can control.

-In the research literature, “The Zone” is known as the Ideal Performance State (IPS).
-American psychologists Robert Yerkes and John Dodson first described the ideal performance state in 1908.
-Basically, their Yerkes–Dodson Law describes the activation–performance relationship.
+In the research literature “The Zone” is known as the Ideal Performance State (IPS).
 When our activation is low, we lack motivation, interest and energy.
 When our activation is high, we are agitated, anxious, stressed or tense.
-Think of activation as mental stimulation.

-But somewhere between these two activation states (either too activated/stimulated or not activated/stimulated enough) there lies the magical ideal performance state.
+But somewhere between these two activation states (either too activated or not activated enough) there lies the magical ideal performance state.
 The state where we are energized, motivated, focused, happy, and able to perform at our best.